gesen2egee/prodigy-plus-schedule-free/README.md

 If you do use another scheduler, linear or cosine is preferred, as a restarting scheduler can confuse Prodigy's adaptation logic.

-Do not use with gradient clipping, as this can hamper the ability for the optimiser to adapt.
-Scaling of large gradients is already handled by Adam-atan2, which naturally bounds the updates to $(-\pi, \pi] $.
+Leave `lr` set to 1 unless you encounter instability.
+Do not use with gradient clipping, as this can hamper the ability for the optimiser to predict stepsizes.
+Gradient clipping/normalisation is already handled in the following configurations:

-Setting `beta4` to None or a positive value will treat the stepsize as a running average, and allow the stepsize to both decrease and increase over time as the loss landscape changes.
-This is contrary to Prodigy's default behaviour, which never decreases the stepsize.
-A positive `beta4` value will always use a moving average to update `d`, while a negative `beta4` will only update `d` as a moving average when the adaptive step prediction is decreasing (using `abs(beta4)`), which provides a natural decay-like effect.

-Recommended values for `beta4` if set manually are 0.99-0.999, with lower values making the adaptation more aggressive.
-Setting it to 0 disables the feature, while None will use `beta2`.
+1) `use_stableadamw=True,eps=1e8` (or any reasonable positive epsilon)
+2) `eps=None` (Adam-atan2, scale invariant, but can mess with Prodigy's stepsize calculations in some scenarios)

+A new parameter, `beta4`, allows `d` to be updated via a moving average, rather than being immediately updated.
+This can help smooth out learning rate adjustments.
+Values of 0.9-0.99 are recommended if trying out the feature.
+If set to None, the square root of `beta1` is used, while a setting of 0 (the default) disables the feature.
-By default, `split_groups` is set to True, so each parameter group will have its own adaptation values.
-So if you're training different models together, they won't contaminate each other's learning rates.

-The disadvantage of this approach is that some models can take a long time to reach a good learning rate when trained alongside others
+By default, `split_groups` is set to `True`, so each parameter group will have its own adaptation values.
+So if you're training different networks together, they won't contaminate each other's learning rates.
+The disadvantage of this approach is that some networks can take a long time to reach a good learning rate when trained alongside others (for example, SDXL's Unet).
-(for example, SDXL's Unet).
-The default `split_groups_mean` takes care of this, however, you can also try setting `split_groups_mean` to None and using a higher `d0` (1e-5, 5e-5, 1e-4) instead so these networks don't get stuck at a low learning rate.
+It's recommended to use a higher `d0` (1e-5, 5e-5, 1e-4) so these networks don't get stuck at a low learning rate.

-Set `split_groups` to False to mimic Prodigy's normal behaviour, which uses a single set of values for all parameters.
+For Prodigy's reference behaviour, which lumps all parameter groups together, set `split_groups` to `False`.

+To reduce memory usage, you can set `factored` to `True`.
+This uses low-rank approximations for the second moment, much like Adafactor.
+There should be little to no difference in training performance, but your mileage may vary.

 In some scenarios, it can be advantageous to freeze Prodigy's adaptive stepsize after a certain number of steps.
 This can be controlled via the `prodigy_steps` settings.
 [It's been suggested that all Prodigy needs to do is achieve "escape velocity"](https://arxiv.org/pdf/2409.20325)